kreddy0404/screen_qe/README.md

 # Exercise

-1. Write an automated test suite for the application
+## 1. Write an automated test suite for the application which will test the application End to End ensuring that the code meeets the following:

 The following is the spec of what the application should do